Village News Issue No.113 March 2019

 Many are overgrown with foliage – if so, could you please cut the growth back so

 that the signs are more visible.
 The signs are there to make the Village safer!

 Swanley Village gardening society was formed in 1991 by a group of villagers

 with a keen interest in gardening.
 At the beginning of 2015 the committee

-decided that all villagers should be members by default.
+decided that all villagers should automatically be members.